Camptodactyly

-Camptodactyly is a medical condition that causes one or more fingers or toes to be permanently bent.
+Camptodactyly is a medical condition that causes one or more digits (fingers or toes) to be permanently bent.
 It involves fixed flexion deformity of the proximal interphalangeal joints.

 Camptodactyly can be caused by a genetic disorder.
 In that case, it is an autosomal dominant trait that is known for its incomplete genetic expressivity.
 This means that when a person has the genes for it, the condition may appear in both hands, one, or neither.
 A linkage scan proposed that the chromosomal locus of camptodactyly was 3q11.2-q13.12.

 Causes

 The specific cause of camptodactyly remains unknown, but there are a few deficiencies that lead to the condition.
 A deficient lumbrical muscle controlling the flexion of the fingers, and abnormalities of the flexor and extensor tendons.

 A number of congenital syndromes may also cause camptodactyly: